On the role of water activity on the formation of a protein-rich coffee ring in an evaporating multicomponent drop: Experiments

 \section{Experiments}

-We evaporate artificial saliva droplets following the composition used by \citet{vejerano2018physico}, namely milliQ water with \SI{9}{\gram\per\liter} of NaCl (Sigma-Aldrich), \SI{3}{\gram\per\liter} of porcine gastric mucin type III (Sigma-Aldrich) and \SI{0.5}{\gram\per\liter} of the pulmonar surfactant 1,2-dihex-adecanoyl-sn-glycero-3-phosphocholine.
+We evaporate artificial saliva droplets following the composition used by \cite{vejerano2018physico}, namely milliQ water with \SI{9}{\gram\per\liter} of NaCl (Sigma-Aldrich), \SI{3}{\gram\per\liter} of porcine gastric mucin type III (Sigma-Aldrich) and \SI{0.5}{\gram\per\liter} of the pulmonar surfactant 1,2-dihex-adecanoyl-sn-glycero-3-phosphocholine.
 Mucin, the main protein found in respiratory fluids, will be particularly important here, as it is the solute responsible for the ring formation.
 This composition is commonly used in experimental studies investigating the decay rates of viral infectivity \citep{pan2025mucin}.

-\subsection{Experimental Setup}
+\subsection{Experimental setup}

 We deposit sessile model respiratory droplets of initial volume $V_0=0.3\pm 0.1$ \SI{}{\micro\liter} on $\mu$-Dish 35 mm, high glass-bottom dishes (Ibidi).
 These micropetri dishes enable high-resolution imaging and do not exhibit autofluorescence.
+The evaporation follows a constant-radius mode, which is consistent across all experiments and throughout the droplet lifetime.
+This behavior results from the accumulation of mucin at the substrate, which pins the contact line.
 The droplets are evaporated inside a humidity-controlled chamber, at a constant relative humidity ($H_r$) which varied between $30\%$ and $70\%$ among different experiments.
-To increase humidity, we introduce humid air into the chamber by recirculating it through a water bottle.
+We use the temperature and humidity sensor DHT11 with an accuracy $\pm 5 \%$ in relative humidity and $\pm 1^\circ$C in temperature.
+The room temperature varies among experiments between $20^\circ$C$-28^\circ$C. To increase humidity, we introduce humid air into the chamber by recirculating it through a water bottle.
 For desiccating air, we recirculate it through a separate bottle containing calcium phosphate, a highly hygroscopic salt.
-This configuration is adapted from \citet{BoulogneHumSetup} in order to fit in the reduced space available on a microscope.
+This configuration is adapted from \cite{BoulogneHumSetup} in order to fit in the reduced space available on a microscope.
 An scheme of our experimental experimental setup is shown in figure \ref{fig:ExpSetup}.